Texas Victim Assistance Training (TVAT)

 - Module Four: Safety Planning

 Objectives are detailed at the beginning of each module.
-All modules include links to printable resource documents and Texas-based victim services organizations that can provide additional assistance to both new and veteran victim services professionals.
-For your convenience, a Resource Document that alphabetically lists the links within the training is provided once you register.
-Instructions on how to "bookmark" the Resource Document/webpage are available once you open/click on the Resource Document link.
-Links to videos of victims' statements from the Office for Victims of Crime Training and Technical Assistance Center Victim Impact: Listen and Learn, and module-specific scenarios and quizzes are also provided to emphasize the training materials.
+All modules reference websites to printable resource documents and Texas-based victim services organizations that can provide additional assistance to both new and veteran victim services professionals.
+For your convenience, a Links and References Document that alphabetically lists the links within the training is provided once you register.
+Instructions on how to "bookmark" the Links and References Document/webpage are available once you open/click on the Links and References Document tab located on the training menu.
+Videos of victims' statements from the Office for Victims of Crime Training and Technical Assistance Center Victim Impact: Listen and Learn, and module-specific scenarios and quizzes are also provided to emphasize the training materials.

 Certificate of Completion

-A certificate of completion will be generated and mailed to the student when the four modules, corresponding quizzes, and evaluation have been completed.
+A certificate of completion can be generated and printed by the student once all four modules, corresponding quizzes, and the evaluation have been completed.